VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 `I am writing in a new text file`

 `cat` is the simplest command to view a file in Linux.
 It simply prints the content of files.
-This is ok in this situation where our file is only 1 line, but imagine if we have a file with millions of lines, your screen will be flooded.
+This is ok in this situation where our file is only 1 line, but imagine if we have a file with millions of lines, your screen would be flooded with text!

-Another popular command to view files is `less`.
-The `less` command views the file one page at a time and you can exit by pressing `q`.
-There are no lines displayed on your screen.
+This is where the `less` command comes in.
+The `less` command views the file one page:

 `less test_file.txt`

-`q`
+ You can exit by less by simply typing `q` followed by enter.

-What if you want to print just the first or last 10 lines of a file. **head** and **tail** are good linux commands for this purpose.
+What if you want to print just the first or last 10 lines of a file.
+This can be useful if you just want to get a sense of what the file contains. **head** and **tail** are good linux commands for this purpose.
 Head prints the first **n** lines of a file and tail prints the last **n** lines of a file.

 `head test_file.txt`

 `tail test_file.txt`

-By default 10 lines are printed, you can change the number of lines printed with a flag.
-A flag is a `-` (or `--`) followed by a letter or word that affects how your command is run.
-Flags are specific to a commmand, and so need to be looked up in order to be used to their full potential.
-To find out more about a specific program's flags, use the man function in front of the command name.
-For instance:
+By default 10 lines are printed, you can change the number of lines printed with the `-n` flag.
+Flags are specific to a commmand, and can be looked up using the `man` function.
+If we wanted to look up the flags for the `head` command for instance, we would use:

 `man head`